LucaDP07/TravelBlog/README.md

 - - -

 - HTML: HTML has been used to give structure and content to the website.
-- CSS: In order to style the content created with HTML, the CSS language has been used.
+- CSS: In order to style the content created with HTML, and give responsiveness to the pages, the CSS language has been used.
 - Google Fonts: I used the Kanit and sans-serif font.
-- Font Awesome: I used ther Font Awesome icons for the logo of the game located at the left of the heading.
+- Pixabay: I used this platform for all the images displayed around the website.
+- Bootstrap: Bootstrap was used to style the website, add responsiveness and interactivity.
+- Java Script: JS was used with Bootstrap to provide interaction on the front-end.
-- Pixabay: I used this platform for the images of the flags.
+- Python: It was used to code the back end of the project.
+- Cloudinary: Cloudinary was used for hosting the images.
 - Balsamiq Wireframes: I used it to produce low fidelity wireframes to organise the structure of the pages.